drishangupta/AmazonQ_Trading/README.md

 # My submission for the Amazon Q Developer Quack The Code Challenge.
-There is another readme!

 # BankNifty Algorithmic Trading System